enel-gdh-educational/katacoda-scenarios/docker/part2/step2.md

 And then running
 `docker inspect -f '{{ json .Mounts }}' simple_api_with_volume_1 | jq`{{execute}}
-we have the certainty that this new container is mounting the same volume.
+we have the certainty that also the new container is mounting the same volume.

 Go inside this last container to check the results folder
 > Execute `docker exec -it simple_api_with_volume_1 /bin/bash`{{execute}} to open a